-Gillian Moore: Conducted by Mirga Gražinytė-Tyla is the phenomenal young music director of the City of Birmingham Symphony Orchestra and he’s got a passion for Edgar Varèse.
+Gillian Moore: Conducted by Mirga Gražinytė-Tyla is the phenomenal young music director of the City of Birmingham Symphony Orchestra and she’s got a passion for Edgar Varèse.
 Varèse is all about sound, and we’re going to curate a weekend in which the complete works of Varèse, beloved by jazz musicians, obsessively beloved by Frank Zappa, and many other contemporary musicians, will be presented here in its entirety.

 Ben Larpent: We have a performance of Peter Grimes with the Bergen Philharmonic Orchestra who performed their semi-staged version of the work at the Edinburgh Festival in 2017, with five star reviews all round.
 Their star-studded cast includes Stuart Skelton who’s performed the role all over the world, Erin Wall, Roddy Williams, Sue Bickley, James Gilchrist, and Neil Davies to name but a few.
 It also has Ed Gardiner, Musical Director of the orchestra, conducting.